 If you’re going to be traveling and/or hiking with your camera, I would highly recommend picking up a camera battery charger than can be plugged into a USB port.
 This allows you to charge your camera in the car if you’re on a long road trip or via a portable power pack if you’re going hiking or off-the-grid.
 (This really came in handy during our Burning Man adventure).

 We use a small, lightweight battery charger from a company called Neewer and we have no complaints!

 If we’re headed on a multi-day hike or into an area where we may not have a reliable power source, I always pack a portable power bank.
 I have been incredibly happy with my Anker PowerCore 26800 Portable Charger.

 You can get 8 battery charges out of it so you never have to worry about dead camera batteries.
 Plus it keeps your phone and portable speakers going so you can keep the tunes and the GPS going as well.
 (For some of our other favorite power banks read our post on the best portable chargers for travelers.)

 Hot Shoe Cover with Bubble Level

 This gadget is the perfect replacement for your camera’s boring old hot shoe cover!
 (If you don’t know what a “hot shoe” is, don’t fret, that just means you’re not a huge nerd).
-The bubble levels ensures you photos are level, which will save you time in Lightroom later, while also keeping dust and dirt away from the metal connections for your external flash.
-It’s a complete win-win situation and it doesn’t weigh more than a couple ounces.
+The bubble levels ensure your photos are level, which will save you time in Lightroom later, while also keeping dust and dirt away from the metal connections for your external flash.
+It’s a complete win-win situation and it doesn’t weigh more than a couple of ounces.